noapeled/GloolaServer/README.md

 ## Update Existing User
 Following are all the details you may update for a user, whether he/she is a patient or a caretaker.
+Note that medical information per user is updated through the separate ScheduledMedicine API.

     POST /user/<userid>
     Content-Type:application/json